 - Though you might think the prospect of Brexit would have a big impact on the future of international arbitration in London, Shearman & Sterling's Mark McNeill suggests that the city “is in many ways the dispute resolution capital of the world, and it won't lose any of its major strengths post-Brexit.
 It will still attract many of the most important commercial cases, and what makes people choose it as an arbitration seat won't change overnight.”

 - Alternative funding, such as third-party funding, will continue to finance arbitrations.
 Third-party financing sees external investors stump up the cash for companies to pursue arbitrations, on condition the investors pocket a proportion of any settlement awarded.
 Despite some hostility to arrangements in certain areas, some jurisdictions are warming up to the method; Hong Kong is set to review its restrictions on third-party funding.

 - The number of investor-state disputes has increased considerably in recent years, with energy, oil, gas and mining companies leading the charge.
 As governments begin imposing limitations and conditions on investors' abilities to take on foreign governments, this incline in cases could soon start leveling off.

-- According to Elliot Polebaum of Fried Frank,“international arbitration has become the dispute resolution mechanism of choice for international business.
+- According to Elliot Polebaum, “international arbitration has become the dispute resolution mechanism of choice for international business.
 Big transactions involving important contracts can lead to significant and high-stakes disputes, and there has been an increasing number of such disputes in recent years.”

 - Keep an eye on the dispute between ConocoPhillips and Venezuela over the illegal expropriation of oil investments to watch how another sovereign state attempts to push back against arbitral decision: Venezuela is currently trying to get the ruling overturned.